awsdocs/aws-config-developer-guide/doc_source/evaluate-config_manage-rules.md

    $ aws configservice put-config-rule --generate-cli-skeleton > putConfigRule.json
    ```

-1. Open the JSON file in a text editor and remove any parameters that rdon't need updating, with the following exceptions:
+1. Open the JSON file in a text editor and remove any parameters that don't need updating, with the following exceptions:
    + Include at least one of the following parameters to identify the rule:

      `ConfigRuleName`, `ConfigRuleArn`, or `ConfigRuleId`\.